kramphub/kiya/README.md

 	kiya teamF1 generate concourse/cd-pipeline 25

-Generate a secret with length 25
+Generate a secret with length 25 store it as secret `concourse/cd-pipeline` and copy its value to the OS clipboard.

 ### Retrieve a password, _get_